 Cancer Genetic Counseling

 Mutations are a factor in all cancers, but mutations associated with hereditary cancer syndromes can be inherited from a person’s parents.
-It’s estimated that inherited mutations play a role in the development of about 5 to 10 percent of all cancers1.
-Cancers commonly associated with family history include breast, colorectal, ovarian, prostate and endocrine2.
+It’s estimated that inherited mutations play a role in the development of about 5 to 10 percent of all cancers.
+Cancers commonly associated with family history include breast, colorectal, ovarian, prostate and endocrine.

 Patterns in family members may indicate a hereditary cancer syndrome.
 Some family history patterns that indicate an increased risk for a hereditary cancer syndrome are young age of cancer diagnosis, similar cancers in multiple family members, and certain combinations of cancer types.
 Genetic testing for hereditary predisposition to diseases such as cancer can help determine the following:

 - If a person’s condition is the result of an inherited syndrome.

 - Whether or not family members have a suspected gene mutation.